Himalayan Garden and Sculpture Park

 Last Updated on February 21, 2024 by Suzy

 Things to do at Himalayan Garden and Sculpture Park review

 The Himalayan Garden and Sculpture Park is set in picturesque countryside between Masham and Ripon.
 It features over 90 contemporary sculptures, other larger features and a play area set within 45 acres of woodland and gardens.

 The park is enhanced by three lakes and a number of features for visitors to enjoy.
 Their sculptures are all open-air and there are plenty to find.
-Sculptures include a bronze leopard stalking a roe deer, giant floating magnolia, mini stone henge, Japanese pagoda and more.
-Other larger features include a summerhouse, Himalayan shelter, Contemplation circle and a Norse hut.
+Sculptures include a bronze leopard stalking a roe deer, a giant floating magnolia, a mini stone henge, a Japanese pagoda and more.
+Other larger features include a summerhouse, Himalayan shelter, a Contemplation circle and a Norse hut.

 In the woodland, there are over 300 different trees covering 12 acres.
-Kids will love the wooden adventure play area and looking for the fairy doors dotted around the gardens.
+Kids will love the wooden adventure play area and look for the fairy doors dotted around the gardens.